 - Not relying on the Internet

 Unlike cloud POS, a legacy system does not depend on the internet as servers are in a closed network.
 Thus, POS can work smoothly and efficiently with the wifi disconnection.
 On-the-go businesses should integrate on-premise to ensure a seamless operation in peak hours when the internet is disruptive.

 - One-time payment

 Most of the time, a legacy POS is sold with one-time cost.
 Unlike the monthly subscription fee of cloud POS, you only pay once to own an on-premise POS.
-You won’t be concerned that service is disrupted because you forgot to send payments on a monthly basis to POS vendors.
+You won’t be concerned that service is disrupted because you forgot to send payments every month to POS vendors.

 On the other hand, retailers should be aware of some drawbacks of a legacy POS before coming to a purchase decision.